hakobhn/-kubernetes-mentoring-program/2-k8s-overview/materials/README.md

 - What is architecture of kubernetes?
 - What are the advantages of Kubernetes?
 - What are the disadvantages of Kubernetes?
-- Imagine you need to create a scalable microservices system.
+- Imagine you need to create a scalable microservice system.
 Describe which Kubernetes objects you will use?
+- Why do we need persistent volumes for applications?
+- What objects are used to configure Kubernetes storage?
+- What is te difference between Kubernetes volume types? (hostPath, local, iscsi, nfs)